Where Cars Meet Culture

 • Ford Thunderbird driven by Jinx (Halle Berry) in Die Another Day

-• Tilly Masterson (Tania Mallet) was the very first Bond actress to drive a car in the film Goldfinger, and the Mustang she drove was a preproduction car acquired from Ford especially for the film.
+• Tilly Masterson (Tania Mallet) was the very first Bond actress to drive a car in Goldfinger, and the Mustang she used was a pre-production car acquired from Ford specifically for the film.
 An original production memo from January 1964 requesting driving lessons for Tania Mallet forms part of the new display.

 Additional costumes and props on display for the first time at the London Film Museum include:

-• Eve Moneypenny (Naomie Harris) costume including Belstaff jacket, H&M silk vest, J Brand leather trousers and a Skyfall film poster showing Naomie wearing the outfit
+• Eve Moneypenny’s (Naomie Harris) costume, including a Belstaff jacket, H&M silk vest, J Brand leather trousers and a Skyfall film poster showing Naomie wearing the outfit

 • Skyfall storyboard showing Eve Moneypenny chasing the train sequence by Jim Cornish

-• Camille (Olga Kurylenko) costume from Quantum of Solace created by Jasper Conran
+• Camille’s (Olga Kurylenko) costume from Quantum of Solace was created by Jasper Conran

 • Jinx (Halle Berry) costume from Die Another Day – Versace leather jacket and skirt, Gina leather stiletto boots